TakamakiYhtiotKy/redux-ts-boilerplate/README.md

 For examples see __tests__ folder in ducks folder.
 Tests for sagas can also be written with only Jest, but this may not be as easy.

+## Suggest changes

+Pull requests are very welcome!
+Please just add Valtteri Laine as reviewer.
+This is far from perfect so improvements should be made.

 ## Learn More